dougtq/calendario-eventos/README.md

 ## Licença

-Esse projeto foi criado sob a licença MIT - veja [LICENÇA](LICENSE) para mais detalhes
+Esse projeto foi criado sob a licença MIT - veja a [LICENÇA](LICENSE) para mais detalhes